agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	(i.e., scoring>80%) once I take a few economics courses I guess is 70%.

-- Chances of a getting an Econ Phd within top 20 (other factors) (70%)
+- Chances of a getting an Econ PhD within top 20 (other factors) (70%)

 	These factors would be things like, recommendation letters and statement of purpose working to my favor, and the like.